zotero-chinese/styles/tests/styles/019gb-t-7714-1987-numeric-bilingual/test.md

   <div class="csl-entry">86	Pearson J. Fat talk and its effects on state-based body image in women.
 Sydney, NSW, Australia, 2018.</div>
   <div class="csl-entry">87	De Boer D, LaFavor T. The art and significance of successfully identifying resilient individuals A person-focused approach.
 In: Perspectives on resilience: Conceptualization, measurement, and enhancement.
 Portland, OR, United States, 2018</div>
   <div class="csl-entry">88	Harris L. Instructional leadership perceptions and practices of elementary school leaders: 〔dissertation〕.
 University of Virginia, 2014.</div>
-  <div class="csl-entry">89	Hollander M M. Resistance to authority: Methodological innovations and new lessons from the Milgram experiment: 〔dissertation〕.
+  <div class="csl-entry">89	Hollander M M. Resistance to authority: Methodological innovations and new lessons from the Milgram experiment 10289373: 〔dissertation〕.
 University of Wisconsin–Madison, 2017.</div>
   <div class="csl-entry">90	Hutcheson V H. Dealing with dual differences: Social coping strategies of gifted and lesbian, gay, bisexual, transgender, and queer adolescents: 〔dissertation〕.
 The College of William &#38; Mary, 2012.</div>
   <div class="csl-entry">91	Mirabito L A, Heck N C. Bringing LGBTQ youth theater into the spotlight.
 Psychology of Sexual Orientation and Gender Diversity, 2016, 3(4): 499～500</div>
   <div class="csl-entry">92	Brodsky E, dir.
 The year we thought about love.
 2016.</div>